Improved Differentially Private Regression via Gradient Boosting: Introduction

 Because of its fundamental importance, linear regression has been the focus of a great deal of attention in differential privacy \cite{kifer2012private,reg0,reg1,reg2,wang2018revisiting,reg3,reg4,amin2022easy}, using techniques including private gradient descent \cite{bassily2014private,abadi2016deep}, output and objective perturbation \cite{chaudhuri2011differentially}, and perturbation of sufficient statistics \cite{vu2009differential}.
 As already mentioned, the AdaSSP (a variant of the sufficient statistic perturbation approach) \cite{wang2018revisiting} has stood out as a method obtaining both optimal theoretical bounds and strong empirical performance --- both under the assumption that the magnitude of the data is known.

 \cite{amin2022easy} have previously noted that AdaSSP can perform poorly when the data magnitude is unknown and clipping bounds must be chosen in data-independent ways.
-They also give a method --- TukeyEM --- aiming to remove these problematic hyper-parameters for linear regression.
-TukeyEM privately aggregates multiple non-private linear regression models learned on disjoint subsets of the training set.
+They also give a method --- TukeyEM \cite{amin2022easy} --- aiming to remove these problematic hyperparameters for linear regression.
+TukeyEM privately aggregates multiple non-private linear regressors learned on disjoint subsets of the training set.
 The private aggregate uses the approximate Tukey depth and removes the risk of potential privacy leaks in choosing hyperparameters.
-However, because each model is trained on a different partition of the data, it requires very large data samples in order to yield competitive performance --- as \cite{amin2022easy} note, TukeyEM performs well when the number of samples is roughly $1,000$ times larger than the dimension of the data.
+However, because each model is trained on a different partition of the data, as \cite{amin2022easy} note, TukeyEM performs well when the number of samples is roughly $1,000$ times larger than the dimension of the data.
 We include a comparison to both TukeyEM and AdaSSP in our experimental results.

-Another line of work has studied differentially private gradient boosting methods, generally using a weak learner class of classification and regression trees (CARTs) \cite{li2020dpboost,grislain2021dpxgb}. \cite{nori2021dpebm} gives a particularly effective variant called DP-EBM, which we compare to in our experimental results.
+Another line of work has studied differentially private gradient boosting methods, generally using a weak learner class of classification and regression trees (CARTs) \cite{li2020dpboost,grislain2021dpxgb}. \cite{nori2021dpebm} gives a particularly effective variant called DP-EBM, which we compare to in our experiments.

+There is a line of work that aims to privately optimize hyperparameters (e.g. \cite{hyperparam2,hyperparam1,hyperparam3}) --- we do not directly compare to these approaches, but our experiments show that our algorithm dominates comparison methods even when their hyperparameters are optimized non-privately.